 On the same website, user information for passengers includes details of current fares, disabled access, and Frequently Asked Questions.

 How to use buses in Iceland

-Either buy a bunch of tickets at retail vendors or, for a one-off journey, pay in cash as you enter the bus.
-You need the correct money for this in the capital area as debit/credit cards aren’t accepted on city buses.
+Alternatively, you can still pay in cash as you enter the bus.
+But you need the correct money for this as drivers can’t give change.
+Debit/credit cards are accepted for provincial buses, but not on city buses.
 Enter at the front of the bus and leave at the back.

 How to use Iceland’s new bus ticketing system

 • Buy a KLAPP card at one of the numerous vendors.
 The card can cover a single journey or a period.
 Then instead of paying cash when you travel, you just put this wireless card on the electronic validator as you enter the bus.
 If you need to top up your card, go to the klapp.is website, register and go to ‘My Pages’.